BitcoinQnA/Bitcoiner.Guide/robosats.md

 ### Written Guides

-Check out [Athena Alpha](https://www.athena-alpha.com/how-to-buy-bitcoins-using-robosats/) for their guide on how to buy bitcoins with RoboSats or their full reivew [here](https://www.athena-alpha.com/robosats-review/).
+Check out [Athena Alpha](https://www.athena-alpha.com/how-to-buy-bitcoins-using-robosats/) for their guide on how to buy bitcoins with RoboSats or their full review [here](https://www.athena-alpha.com/robosats-review/).

 ### Video Guides